Herschel Clifford Parker

-Herschel Clifford Parker (born Brooklyn, New York, 9 July 1867; died 1931) was a United States physicist and mountaineer.
+Herschel Clifford Parker (9 July 1867 – 12 March 1944) was an American physicist and mountaineer.
+He was one of the original members of the American Alpine Club.

 Biography

+Parker was born at Brooklyn, New York.
 He graduated from the Columbia School of Mines in 1890, receiving a degree of Ph.B., and was connected with the faculty there in 1891–1911, filling the chair of physics for some time before his resignation.
 He wrote Systematic Treatise on Electrical Measurements (1897), and made many contributions to scientific periodicals.
 He was a member of the American Institute of Electrical Engineers, the American Physical Society, the New York Academy of Sciences, The Explorers Club, and the Appalachian Mountain Club.
 He was a fellow of the American Association for the Advancement of Science and president of the Vedanta Society of New York.